Orlando Mosquera

-Orlando Mosquera (born 25 December 1994) is a Panamanian footballer who plays for Venezuelan club Carabobo and the Panama national team as a goalkeeper.
-Besides Panama, he has played in Venezuela, Bolivia, and Turkey.
+Orlando Mosquera (born 25 December 1994), commonly known as Kuty Mosquera, is a Panamanian professional footballer who plays as a goalkeeper for Saudi Pro League club Al-Fayha and the Panama national team.

 Career

-On the 1st of November 2015, Mosquera scored to tie Tauro 2-2 during the 90th minute.
+On 1 November 2015, Mosquera scored to tie Tauro 2-2 during the 90th minute.
 After that, he played for Tauro, helping them win the 2017 Panamanian top flight Clasura as well as the 2018 and 2019 Aperturas.